User Tools

 III.
 Command

-The Command structure at high rise fires will follow the Incident Command System as explained in section C-57 of TFRD’s Emergency Procedures Manual.
-Two Battalion Chiefs will be dispatched on a high rise regular alarm.
+• The Command structure at high-rise fires will follow the Incident Command System as explained in section C-57 of TFRD’s Emergency Procedures Manual.
+This includes the RCOG of two Battalion Chiefs on a high-rise regular alarm.

-The first arriving Chief shall assume Command and become the Incident Commander from the exterior and set up a Command Post in an advantageous position.
-This Chief is ultimately responsible for the incident.
-The second chief shall join the interior crews and supervise the attack and the supporting base of operations.
+• The first arriving Chief shall assume Command and become the Incident Commander from the exterior designating a Command Post in an advantageous position.
+This Chief is responsible for the incident at large.
+The second chief shall join the interior crews at the Forward Operating Base (FOB) and supervise the attack by supporting the base of operations.

-When a detection alarm is received without a corroborating civilian 911 call an investigating response consisting of a single engine or engine company will be sent.
-It is easy to attend this situation lightly.
-There are enough LODD reports of firefighters who fall into this trap that should snap you out of this apathetic course of action.
-A high level of awareness and readiness must be maintained during this investigation.
+When a detection alarm is received without a corroborating civilian 911 call, an investigating response shall consist of a single engine.
+Despite frequent history of false reports and system failures in one form or another, a high level of awareness and readiness must be maintained during this investigation.

-• Do not simply look at the alarm that is displayed, scroll through the past alarms.
+When consulting the annunciator panel do not solely look at the alarm that is displayed, it is paramount to scroll through the past alarms using the “Alarm ACK” button.
 Often the first alarm location is where the fire has started.
-The presence of multiple alarms going off may give you heads up to a working fire or at least identify the floors that have been affected by smoke so that you can avoid taking the elevator to that floor.
+The presence of multiple alarms going off may indicate the location of a working fire or at least identify the floors that have been affected by smoke.
+Before committing to an area deep within a building, the annunciator panel must be consulted.

-If smoke and/or fire are found and is beyond being contained by a fire extinguisher, dispatch shall be notified to send the balance of a High Rise Regular Alarm.
-The officer will then have the discretion, depending on the scope of the situation found, to request a High Rise 2nd Alarm.
+If smoke and/or fire are found and is beyond containment by a fire extinguisher or water can, dispatch shall be notified to send the balance of a High-rise Regular Alarm.
+The officer will then have the discretion, depending on the scope of the situation found, to request a High-rise 2nd Alarm.
 If a 2nd Alarm is called, these alarms should be separate to allow each wave to arrive naturally.

 V. Clearing an Elevator for Use and Operational Recommendations

-• If there is heavy fire seen from the exterior, firefighters should use the stairs.
+• If there is heavy fire seen from the exterior

 • All firefighters should be equipped with full PPE, SCBA, radios, extinguishers and irons for elevator travel.